 School office telephones are not for student use.
+In the case of a personal emergency, students may contact the campus administrator to request the use of a school phone.
 Use of cellular phones in classrooms is disruptive to instructors and fellow students and is not permitted.
 Family members, as allowed by a signed FERPA release form, may reach a student in the event of an emergency through the front desk.
 Students should inform family and friends of classroom hours and of school policy regarding phone calls.
 Cell phones are permissible on school grounds but must be turned off during classes.